Panchaloha

-Panchaloha (पञ्चलोह), also called Pañcadhātu (पञ्चधातु), is a term for traditional five-metal alloys of sacred significance, used for making Hindu temple murti and jewelry.
+Panchaloha (पञ्चलोह), also called Pañcadhātu (पञ्चधातु), is a term for traditional five-metal alloys of sacred significance, used for making Hindu temple murti and jewellery.

 Composition

 The composition is laid down in the Shilpa shastras, a collection of ancient texts that describe arts, crafts, and their design rules, principles and standards.
-Panchaloha is traditionally described as an alloy of Gold, Silver, Copper, Zinc, and Iron.
+Panchaloha is traditionally described as an alloy of gold, silver, copper, zinc, and iron.
 It is believed that wearing jewellery made of such an alloy brings balance in life, self-confidence, good health, fortune, prosperity, and peace of mind.

 In Tibetan culture, it was considered auspicious to use thokcha (meteoric iron) either as a component of the alloy in general or for a specific object or purpose.
 The amount used could vary, depending upon the material's availability and suitability, among other considerations.
 A small, largely symbolic quantity of "sky-iron" might be added, or it might be included as a significant part of the alloy-recipe.